Skip to main content

 Three years later, Gallup gave him a positive net score four times in the early stages of the Covid pandemic, peaking at plus 4 in March 2020.
 Otherwise, he spent the whole of his first term in negative territory.
 The best Trump can legitimately claim is that he is doing slightly less badly today than he was doing one month after his first inauguration.
 His Gallup rating then was minus 11; this time it is minus 6.

 As for his claim that he currently enjoys “an approval rating today of 71 and another one of 69”, I have no idea where these figures come from.
-According to the 538 website, 27 polls have been conducted by 15 different companies since Trump’s inauguration five weeks ago.
-Seven out of 11 polls gave him a positive rating in late January.
-Two out of 16 have done so this month.
+At the time of writing, 30 polls have been conducted by 15 different companies since Trump’s inauguration on January 20.
+Seven out of 11 polls before the end of that month gave him a positive rating in late January.
+Only four out of 19 have done so in February – and all this before his White House row with Volodymyr Zelensky.

 The larger truth is that Trump has polarised American politics to an extraordinary degree.
 Public goodwill towards new presidents used to cross party boundaries far more than it does nowadays.
 Before Trump’s first victory, every newly elected president had a net rating one month in of at least plus 30.

-Gerald Ford’s lower rating was because he became president following Richard Nixon’s resignation, and then decided to pardon his disgraced predecessor.
-Likewise, Harry Truman’s and Lyndon B Johnson’s stratospheric ratings should be regarded with caution: they followed the deaths of Franklin Roosevelt and John F Kennedy.
+Gerald Ford’s lower rating was because he became president after Richard Nixon’s resignation, and then decided to pardon his disgraced predecessor.
+Likewise, Harry Truman’s and Lyndon B Johnson’s stratospheric ratings should be regarded with caution: they followed the deaths of Franklin D Roosevelt and John F Kennedy.

 These generally negative findings about Trump should not surprise us.
 A number of his latest policies have gone down badly with American voters.
-YouGov’s most recent polling found that Americans oppose the following measures by margins of 10 points or more:
+Prior to his meltdown with Zelensky, YouGov’s most recent polling found Americans opposing the following measures by margins of 10 points or more: